skip navigation

 Worked various hockey clinics with Haines Total Hockey

-Ben Batzel - Assistant Coach 12UAA Split Season Team
+Ben Batzel - Head Coach 12UAA Full Season Independent

 Ben is a Hollidaysburg native where he started playing for the Altoona Trackers at 8 years old and continued to play travel hockey through U18.
 His team had an undefeated season winning a PAHL season and playoff banner in 2017, as well as being a 4-year Defenseman for Hollidaysburg High School.